dotcfm/cfsummit2017/README.md

     Dockerfile
     cf\
     nginx\nginx.conf
-    www\
+    www\Application.cfc (enable session mgmt)
     docker-compose.yml

 TO RUN

-    docker-compose up
+    docker-compose up --scale cf=3

 Test by browsing to http://localhost.
-Note the containers are load balanced (thanks to NGINX) and the session id remains the same (thanks to Redis).
+Note the containers are load balanced (thanks to Docker) and the session id remains the same (thanks to Redis).

+A FEW NOTES ABOUT STICKY SESSIONS INSTEAD OF REDIS

+You can't use sticky sessions with Docker load-balancing because the back-ends are non-deterministic.
-AN OPTION when using NGINX for load balancing is to use sticky sessions instead of Redis.
-NGINX can do this by way of the upstream 'ip_hash' directive.
-This is a bit tricky though because the client IP is abstracted by the Docker network (NAT).
-See this issue here:
+One option is to use NGINX for load-balancing.
+NGINX can do this by way of the upstream 'ip_hash' directive which by default switches based on client ip.
+This is a bit tricky though because the client ip gets abstracted by the Docker network NAT.
+Read more about it here:

 https://github.com/docker/for-mac/issues/180

-You can alternatively however hash on some other client identifier other than IP address like cftoken but it takes at least an initial round trip through the load balancer for new clients to receive a cftoken so in these cases the client may not stick.
+You can alternatively hash on some other client identifier other than client ip like cftoken for example but it takes at least an initial round trip through the load balancer for new clients to receive a cftoken the first time so in these cases the session may not stick on the first request.

-# Demo 4: Docker native LB & Scaling

-Docker native LB & Scaling.

-**docker-compose.yml**

-- use the Redis-enabled CF image `cfdemo3` we built in Demo 3
-- note the simpler (single `cf` service declaration) in `docker-compose.yml`
-- note the upstream backends defined in `nginx.conf` are based on the way Docker automatically names the containers on the network: `cfdemo4_cf_1`, `cfdemo4_cf_2`, etc.

-This stack will be composed of:
-- an NGINX service (scale=1)
-- a Redis service (scale=1)
-- a ColdFusion service (scale=5)

-REQUIREMENTS

-- `cfdemo3` image created in Demo 3

-TO BUILD

-- Nothing will be built for Demo 4; we are going to reuse the `cfdemo3` Redis-ready image we built in Demo 3.

-FILES OF INTEREST

-    nginx\nginx.conf (5 backends)
-    docker-compose.yml (only one cf service defined this time)

-TO RUN

-    cd cfdemo4
-    docker-compose up --scale cf=5

-Test by browsing to http://localhost.
-Note the containers are load balanced (this time by Docker) and the session id remains the same (thanks to Redis again).